johnmholmes/Aquarium_Monitor_V2/Esp32 Software/Temperature control/Readme.md

 The first steps have been done and this moduel is reporting the 3 main temperature reading for the Display tank, sump tank, and the living room.
 I am not planning on doing anything fancy with this moduel.

-1. Version 1 This module is planned to only monitor 3 DS18B20 sensors and report back to the Raspberry Pi
+1. Version 1 This version is planned to only monitor 3 DS18B20 sensors and report back to the Raspberry Pi.
+This is done and being tested at the moment it is reporting every 5 seconds for testing purposes this can be dropped down to every few minutes in the future.
+It will also reboot the esp32 to avoid millis roll over time issues this is happening every 2 days at the moment.